xinpeiJ-oda/Kingsware-/流程设计/Flowchart.md

 - Operation Node: Double-click the operation node, and in the "Select Indicator" pop-up dialog, select the corresponding indicator from the resource pool.

-  **Usage Scenario:** Call the operation node in the process to execute the action by selecting indicators.
+  **Using Scenario:** Call the operation node in the process to execute the action by selecting indicators.

   ![image-20230804141030120](Flowchart.assets/image-20230804141030120.png)

 - Confirmation Node: Specifies the confirmation user.
 When the process reaches this node, the user must enter a password for confirmation before the process can continue.

-  **Usage Scenario:** Use the confirmation node in scenarios where a reviewer needs to confirm to continue the process.
+  **Using Scenario:** Use the confirmation node in scenarios where a reviewer needs to confirm to continue the process.

 - Summary Node: Summarizes multiple branch processes into one, as shown in the connection below:

-  **Usage Scenario:** Call the summary node in the process to verify that at least one process branch before this node has executed successfully.
+  **Using Scenario:** Call the summary node in the process to verify that at least one process branch before this node has executed successfully.
 If executed successfully, this node will be executed.

   ![image-20230804141209221](Flowchart.assets/image-20230804141209221.png)

 - Prompt Node: In a process, if the prompt node is connected to multiple process nodes before it, all previous process nodes must execute successfully for the prompt node to be executed.
 If any previous node fails, the process will not continue.

-  **Usage Scenario:** Call the prompt node in the process to verify if all branches before this node have executed successfully.
+  **Using Scenario:** Call the prompt node in the process to verify if all branches before this node have executed successfully.
 If all executed successfully, this node will be executed.

   ![image-20230804141516231](Flowchart.assets/image-20230804141516231.png)

 - Reference Node: Double-click the reference node, and in the "Reference Process" pop-up dialog, select the process to be referenced.
 The referenced process must be an approved process.

-  **Usage Scenario:** Call the reference node in the main process to reference a single existing process, making the main process more concise.
+  **Using Scenario:** Call the reference node in the main process to reference a single existing process, making the main process more concise.

 - Nested Node: Double-click the nested node to enter the sub-process interface of the nested node.
 In this interface, you can edit the sub-process, save it after editing, and return to [Previous Level].

-  **Usage Scenario:** When a process has many complex activities or branches, use the nested node to nest multiple independent sub-processes, making the main process more concise.
+  **Using Scenario:** When a process has many complex activities or branches, use the nested node to nest multiple independent sub-processes, making the main process more concise.

 - Component Node: Select and double-click the component node to enter the component node editing interface.
 In this interface, select the component to be called and specify the proxy machine for execution.

-  **Usage Scenario:** Call the component node in the process to execute actions through the functions in the component.
+  **Using Scenario:** Call the component node in the process to execute actions through the functions in the component.
 It also supports parameter passing, providing high versatility.

   ![image-20230804115013592](Flowchart.assets/image-20230804115013592.png)

-  > **[info]  Tip**
+  > **[Tips]**
   >
   >  - <span><font color="black">The data of the called component comes from the components created in the [Component Management](\3.组件设计\manual_addition.html) interface.</font></span>
   >  - <font color="black">The called component must be an approved component.</font>

 - Batch Node: Double-click the batch node.
 In this node, you can set multiple proxy machines to execute the process and select the execution mode (parallel or serial), enabling the same process to be executed on multiple machines.

-  **Usage Scenario:** Use the batch node in scenarios where the same process needs to be executed by multiple machines.
+  **Using Scenario:** Use the batch node in scenarios where the same process needs to be executed by multiple machines.

   ![image-20240416195516868](Flowchart.assets/image-20240416195516868.png)

-#### Process Lines <span id="process-lines"></span>
+#### Process Connections <span id="process-connection"></span>

 In the process editing interface, after adding process nodes, you need to connect the nodes with lines.
 The method for connecting process nodes is as follows:

-In the node bar on the right side of the interface, check "Connection Line," move the mouse to a node in the editing area, click on the added node, hold down the mouse button, drag to another node, and release the mouse to complete the node connection.
+In the node bar on the right side of the interface, check "Connecting Line," move the mouse to a node in the editing area, click on the added node, hold down the mouse button, drag to another node, and release the mouse to complete the node connection.

 ![image-20230804142106447](Flowchart.assets/image-20230804142106447.png)

- > **[info]  Tip**
+ > **[Tips]**
  >
  > <span> &emsp;</span><font color="black">Quick connection method: Check "Connection Line," then hold down Ctrl and connect nodes one by one with the mouse.
 After connecting, uncheck "Connection Line."</font>